Acidic (band): History

 ACIDIC started 2014 with bassist/vocalist Max Myrick coming aboard, replacing Dubrawski.
 The band launched their first-ever headlining tour, the "Electric Cool-aid ACIDIC Tour," performing throughout the Rockies and Pacific Northwest during January and February.
 ACIDIC's show at Herman's Hideaway in Denver was that venue's "best Wednesday night in a year," and their performance at Machinery Row in Great Falls MT was that club's "best Monday night EVER!"
 The band's touring schedule was growing in scope, with another booking at "2Broke 2Rock" at the Knitting Factory in Spokane.
 New music was already being tested with fans on the road and winning raves never before seen in preparation for their next CD.
 The upcoming album is the third ACIDIC album produced by John Ryan of Chicago Kid Productions, who by this point has become a valued adviser and mentor to the band.

 Ironic Dreams

 ACIDIC's very first full-length CD, Ironic Dreams, was produced by Michael Gossard, while still a high school student.
-He played most of the instruments because the full lineup of the band was not in place yet.
+He played most of the instruments because the full line-up of the band was not in place yet.